jxjo/Xoptfoil-JX/readme.md

 * Instead of Hicks Henne shape functions the geometric airfoil parameters thickness, camber and leading edge radius can be used to perform a lightweight and fast optimization
 * Support for polar type 1 (fixed speed) and polar type 2 (fixed lift) optimization
 * Generation of a complete polar set of the final airfoil to import into xflr5 or flow5 (part of the sub project 'The Strak Machine')
+* Utility tool `Xfoil_worker` to perform a little jobs like airfoil normalization or smoothing of an airfoil
 * Minor other modifications in Xoptfoil and visualizer